Italian cake Recipes like Cream Cake and Others

 Refrigerate to make cutting easier and neat.

-CASSATA CAKE RECIPE (One of the easy Italian dessert recipes)
+CASSATA CAKE RECIPE One of the easy Italian cake recipes

-The history of Italian cake recipes tells that this is the traditional Sicilian cassata recipe; it is made with ricotta cheese rather than ice cream like some of the new commercial ones are made.
-You can purchase lady fingers or sponge cakes to make many of these recipes Easy Italian dessert recipes.
+The history of Italian cake recipes tells that this is the traditional Sicilian cassata recipe.
+It is made with ricotta cheese rather than ice cream like some of the new commercial ones are made.

 • ½ Cup extra fine sugar